The Need for Value Based Pricing Healthcare is Acknowledged but is Far From a Reality

 So what is really happening the often-fantasized world of pharmaceutical pricing?
 Here is a short list, surely not exhaustive, in plain language, of the things that can only be seen in drug pricing, sorted by random order of value-denial:

 - External Reference Pricing (ERP) – a mechanism by which country A sets the price of product X at the exact same level as seen in country B. Just like for their UEFA Euro 2004 surprise triumph, the Greeks are the undisputed champions at ERP, more agile and more creative than anyone else to constantly check that no product is more expensive in Greece than anywhere else.
 It is a bit like saying that as of today, by national decree, parmesan will replace feta in all greek salads by virtue of external referencing to Italy.
 Weird.
+Inbeeo investigated the impact of introducing EPR on drug prices in this blog post.

 - Internal Reference Pricing (IRP) – a mechanism by which product X gets the same price as product Y because it belongs – more or less – to the same therapeutic class.
 Important methodological note: the fact that product Y launched in 1946 is linked to often fatal renal toxicity is not factored in the decision, which is made by the country’s top-notch chemical engineers.
 As occasionally seen in Germany.

-- cost-based methods – the price of product X is set at the level of its cost plus a little something.
+- Cost-based methods – the price of product X is set at the level of its cost plus a little something.
 The definition of what is included in “cost” varies.
 Less and less used by governments with some resistance in Asia, this heating fuel-inspired pricing method is oddly more and more self-inflicted by the pharmaceutical industry in a desperate attempt to use R&D costs to justify drug prices.
-See here.

 - PBM target rebate-based pricing – a sophisticated retro-engineered pricing mechanism by which the price of product X is set high enough so that Pharmacy Benefit Manager A can negotiate a substantial rebate from drug company B that he can pass on to his commercial Health Plan client C who will in return show their appreciation to PBM A. A US-only scheme and a strong competitor for the all-time winner of the value-denial grand prize, now that it’s getting more publicity.
-See here for instance.

 - CPI-based pricing – a mechanism that limits year-on-year price increases of Product X to the same level as the Consumer Price Index increase, also called “inflation”.
 Introduced by payers, this rule is being reinterpreted as we speak by the pharma industry as the “10% pricing pledge”.
 Another self-inflicted PR faux-pas from the industry ignoring the fact that this represents around 5x the inflation.